-The SSAT is a multiple-choice test that consists of verbal, quantitative (math), and reading comprehension sections.
+The SSAT is a multiple-choice test that consists of verbal, quantitative (math), and reading comprehension sections, plus an unscored writing sample.
 The Middle Level SSAT is for students currently in grades 5-7; the Upper Level SSAT is for students currently in grades 8 and above.
 The Middle and Upper Level SSATs share the same format and timing, and both provide admission officers with an idea of your academic ability and "fit" in their schools.

 The best way to ensure that you perform as well as you possibly can on the SSAT is to familiarize yourself with the test.
 Familiarity with the format of the test and review of practice questions will make your test-taking experience easier.
 You’ll feel more comfortable with the test and be able to anticipate the types of questions you’ll encounter.